Office Team

 Professional Biography

 I graduated from the University of San Francisco in 2011 with a degree in Design and a minor in Business.
-Though my career path led me away from design, I found my passion in program and operations management, spending over a decade working in the tech industry.
-My background has taught me the importance of clear, timely communication and strong collaboration—skills I’m excited to bring to the preschool community here at SJCS.
-As both a parent and now a staff member, I feel incredibly blessed to be part of a place that has already meant so much to our family.
-I look forward to using my experience to help strengthen the connection between parents and the classroom and to support both the amazing staff and the families we serve.
+Although my career path led me away from design, I found my passion in program and operations management, spending more than a decade in the tech industry.
+There, I developed strong skills in clear communication, process improvement, and supporting teams.
+I look forward to strengthening the connection between families and the classroom while supporting our wonderful staff and preschool community.

 Personal Biography

 I’m a San Jose native and grew up attending Catholic schools, which helped lay the foundation for my lifelong faith.
-I continued on to Jesuit education at the University of San Francisco, and I’m so thankful to now be part of another faith-based community at SJCS.
-My husband, Chris, and I have been married since 2016, and we have two curious and joyful daughters who keep us on our toes and fill our home with laughter.
-As a family, we love spending weekends exploring local parks, trying new restaurants, and taking on fun DIY projects (usually inspired by a YouTube video or two!).
-I’m so grateful to live, work, and raise my family in a community that puts Christ at the center.
+I’m thankful to now be part of another faith-based community at SJCS.
+My husband, Chris, and I have been married since 2016, and we have three curious and joyful daughters who keep us on our toes and fill our home with laughter.
+As a family, we love exploring local parks, trying new restaurants, and taking on DIY projects together.

 Christian Philosophy of Education